Bigg Boss (Hindi TV series) season 19: Release

 The official first look and logo were unveiled on 25 July 2025, confirming the season's launch.
 On 31 July 2025, a teaser featuring Salman Khan announced the premiere date of 24 August 2025 and the “Gharwalon Ki Sarkaar” theme.
 A full trailer on 7 August 2025 highlighted the parliament-inspired twist.

+Casting

+On 14 August 2025, JioHotstar and Colors TV unveiled a promotional campaign featuring Salman Khan, announcing an innovative audience-driven initiative called Fans Ka Faisla (Fans' Decision).
+Viewers were granted the authority to select one contestant to enter the Bigg Boss house prior to the season's start.
+The voting process, conducted exclusively via the JioHotstar app, opened on 14 August and was set to close at 11:59 PM on 21 August 2025.
+The two contenders vying for the audience's vote were: